KasperskyLab/Kaspresso/docs/Issues/Storage_issue.en.md

     //...
 }
 ```

-Remember, it's a temporary working solution.
-A little bit later, Kaspresso will use external storage only through Scoped Storage and you will not be forced to request all mentioned permissions.
+This is a temporary solution.
+We recommend migrating to the latest version of Kaspresso (1.5.0 and above) to avoid these problems.